March Madness How To Fill Out Your Bracket

 It's that time of year again: March Madness is right around the corner.
 68 college teams will compete against each other in a single-elimination style tournament until only four remain.
-68 teams becomes 64 teams for the Round of 64, then that number shrinks to 32 teams for the Round of 32, followed by 16 playing in the Sweet Sixteen, to 4 teams in the Final Four, and the winners of the Final Four face off in the National Championship.
+68 teams become 64 teams for the Round of 64, then that number shrinks to 32 teams for the Round of 32, followed by 16 playing in the Sweet Sixteen, to four teams in the Final Four, and the winners of the Final Four face off in the National Championship.

 Where To Find the Bracket

 You can find an official bracket on the NCAA website.
 Many sports websites such as ESPN, CBS Sports, and Yahoo also offer their own bracket you can save and fill out.

 Online you can find tons of websites and apps that let you make a bracket and create or join a league with friends or strangers.

 Selection Sunday marks the start of March Madness when the NCAA Division 1 Men's Basketball Committee announces the 68 teams that will be playing in the tournament.
 Once the schedule of the 68 teams is announced, it's time to predict which teams you think will make it all the way to the National Championship.

 Specific deadlines to fill out your bracket will vary depending on if you enter bracket challenges, like the Official NCAA Bracket Challenge, or pools.
 Typically, the deadline to have your bracket completely filled out is right before the tipoff of the first round of the NCAA Tournament.

 Things can be a little confusing here, as the bracket includes spaces for the First Four.
 Remember that eight teams play each other to determine which four teams will play in the official first round of the tournament, along with 60 other teams.
 Some bracket challenges or pools don't include First Four predictions in their bracket, instead, they start with 64 teams.